wanderdust/coin-cnn-webapp/readme.md

 # COIN IDENTIFIER!
+## with keras!

 Choose an image of a coin and let the app make a prediction.
 It will tell you the value of the coin, type of currency and country of origin.

+Please contact me to get the pre-trained weights and model.
+They are too big for this repo.

 # Installation
 This app is built with Javascript and Python, so make sure you have `pip` and `node.js` installed.
 Here is an [installation guide for pip](https://pip.pypa.io/en/stable/installing/).